 Does Your Child Have “Toxic” Friends?
 6 Ways to Deal with the Wrong Crowd

-The old axiom is true, birds of a feather do flock together—and that’s especially accurate in adolescence.
-In fact, one of the main needs of their particular developmental level is to belong to a group and be accepted.
+The old axiom is true, birds of a feather do flock together.
+And that’s especially accurate in adolescence.
+In fact, one of the main needs of a teenager’s development is to belong to a group and to be accepted.
 That’s why teenagers are always so worried about how they look and act.
 And once they find a mode of dress, a type of music and a group of kids who accept them, it’s very hard for parents to break through.

 6 Ways to Deal with the “Wrong Crowd”

 1. Try to Avoid Repeated Criticisms of Their Friends